asiacanady/s18-a06/README.md

     Hint:
      - The station `DISTRICT` is a text field (because one of them is 'Headquarters') so you'll need to convert the crime `Distrct` to the same.
      - To calculate the distance use the included coordinates. (called `X Coordinates` and `Y Cooridnates` in the crime file; `X COORDINATES`, `Y COORDINATES` in the stations file).
 Find their distance in feet by taking the Euclidean distance (sqrt of dx squared plus dy squared) and then divide by 5280 to convert to miles.
+     - By default the histogram will have 10 bins.
+You can increase that using the `bins` argument to `hist()`.